-Every gemstone has imperfect cuts lacking the luster of perfection.
+Every gemstone has imperfect cuts lacking luster.
 Simple or complex, we need a skilled lapidary to become the precious stones that lie beneath our rough edges.
-In God’s eyes, each one is precious developing when polished by the artisan of perfection.
+In God’s eyes, each one is precious, developing when polished by the perfect artisan.

 A bright glow emerges where hunger remains for Christ-likeness.
-The uniqueness of assumptive judgment of others impedes our correction, making the refinement tedious and tricky, while engaged in the spiritual battle and trials.
-Still, as God’s creation’s, we strive to live with regular polish, while allowing staunch deflection from what is right.
+The uniqueness of the assumptive judgment of others can impede our correction, making the refinement tedious and tricky while engaged in the spiritual battle and trials.
+Still, as God’s creation, we strive to live with regular polish while allowing staunch deflection from what is right.
 We react with human qualities.

 Our lackluster is often a symptom of denying God’s work in us.
 So, we must hold to His promises as clarity increases with His purpose.
-If docile, while formed, we will arise materializing as the amazing gems that have a unique color, clarity, cut, and weight, no two alike but perfect in unity.
+If docile, while formed, we will arise materializing as the fantastic gems that have a unique color, clarity, cut, and weight, no two alike but perfect in unity.

 Confessions of a Human Heart

 Oh flesh, how do I surrender to my God that no foe may come against me in my darkest hours?
 Stop this attention to the slanderous attacks in life!
 You, Lord, should occupy my heart as I seek my purpose.

 Your perceptions of me, dear God, I must disappoint as I fail before you in my daily walk?
-To allow an evil thought or action to take hold becomes angering, envious, impatient, unkind, intolerant or sinful, because of our human nature, I know these actions though originated in pain can be used for good, when part of God’s design.
+To allow an evil thought or action to take hold becomes angering, envious, impatient, unkind, intolerant or sinful, because of our human nature.
+Though they originated in pain, I know these actions can be used for good when part of God’s design.